Before we get into the content of this article, it must be noted that not all of the restaurant entertainment ideas will work for every establishment.

 Guests entering the Blind Cafe to experience eating a meal in the dark.

-Replace the restaurant’s usual decor with pieces by local artists for guests to buy.
+Replace the restaurant’s usual decor with pieces by local artists for diners to buy.

-Set up the premises to allow guests to browse the art, cocktail in hand while waiting for their meals.
+Set up the premises to allow guests to browse the art, cocktail in hand while browsing the menu and waiting for their food.

 Image Credit: Widewalls